hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_5/writings_prose_and_poems/413_the_east_and_the_west.md

 and a thing of great pleasure to us.
 There was a time in India when Dharma was compatible with Mukti.
-There were worshippers of Dharma, such as Yudhishthira, Arjuna, Duryodhana, Bhishma, and Karna, side by side with the aspirants of Mukti, such as Vyâsa, Shuka, and Janaka.
+There were worshippers of Dharma, such as Yudhishthira, Arjuna, Duryodhana, Bhishma, and Karna, side by side with the aspirants of Mukti, such as Vyāsa, Shuka, and Janaka.
 On the advent of Buddhism, Dharma was entirely neglected, and the path of Moksha alone became predominant.
-Hence, we read in the Agni Purâna, in the language of similes, that the demon Gayâsura — that is, Buddha (Swamiji afterwards changed this view with reference to Buddha, as is evident from the [letter dated Varanasi, the 9th February, 1902,](../epistles_first_series/114_swarup.htm) in this volume.) — tried
+Hence, we read in the Agni Purāna, in the language of similes, that the demon Gayāsura — that is, Buddha (Swamiji afterwards changed this view with reference to Buddha, as is evident from the [letter dated Varanasi, the 9th February, 1902,](../epistles_first_series/114_swarup.htm) in this volume.) — tried